zlogic/mendix-docs/content/en/docs/howto/extensibility/howto-datastorage-api.md

 If you use vendor specific database functionality you will not be able to deploy your application seamlessly on other platforms and databases.
 Therefore, we advise you to use SQL only if you have no alternative way of implementing your requirements.
 In most cases you should be able to use OQL to achieve the same result, whilst keeping your application database independent.
 {{% /alert %}}

 The following example illustrates the use of PostgreSQL-specific functionality.
-It serves as an example of how you can do this, but in this specific case an alternative solution, either using microflows or Java actions, is better as it would keep your application database independent.
+It serves as an example of how you can do this, but in this specific case an alternative solution, either using microflows or Java actions, would be better as it would keep your application database independent.

-The requirement for this example is to generate a list of dates for all first Mondays of the month between a range specified by the user.
+The requirement for this example is to generate a list of dates for all the first Mondays of the month within a range specified by the user.

-This example has a page where a user can enter a start and end date.
-The microflow triggered by the **Generate first Mondays of the month** button will print all the respective dates.
+This example has a page where an end-user can enter a start and end date.
+The microflow triggered by the **Generate first Mondays of the month** button will write all the respective dates to the log.

 {{< figure src="/attachments/howto/extensibility/howto-datastorage-api/image031.png" class="no-border" >}}